-&lt;sup>21 Addition recommended by CAPT and approved by the faculty 18 May 2020 (20-3-3).
+&lt;sup>22 Addition recommended by CAPT and approved by the faculty 18 May 2020 (20-3-3).

-- proportion to their enrollments, according to a method prescribed by the Committee on Appointments, Promotion and Tenure. - (iv) Feedback solicited from students supported, mentored, or advised by the candidate and invited to respond to a questionnaire on these forms of support.
+- whether forms from semesters prior to their tenure-track appointment are included; failure to do so will not jeopardize the evaluation. - (iii) Letters solicited from a sample of the candidate's students (review committee).
+The sample will consist of students chosen from all courses taught by the candidate while at Bowdoin approximately in proportion to their enrollments, according to a method prescribed by the Committee on Appointments, Promotion and Tenure. - (iv) Feedback solicited from students supported, mentored, or advised by the candidate and invited to respond to a questionnaire on these forms of support.
 This evidence is optional for the candidate and is intended to supplement other aspects of the teaching portfolio, providing a more complete picture of the candidate's teaching practices in support of student learning.